morlandi/djsettings/README.md

 - a simple `runtests.py` script to run unit tests in a controlled and predictable manner (but without introducing additional dependencies)
 - a local working folder `data` excluded from the repository

-The default database is SQlite, specifically “./data/db/db.sqlite3,” so it is necessary to ensure that the folder “./data/db” exists, even if it is not actually used.
+The default database is SQlite, specifically “./data/db/db.sqlite3,” so it is necessary to ensure that the folder “./data/db” exists, even if the database itself is not actually used.

 ```bash
 mkdir ./data/db
 ```

-Most of the settings proposed by Django are unused in this minimal project and can be commented out.
+Most of the settings proposed by Django are unused in this minimal project, and have been commented out.

 ## Settings files

-The files relating to settings, collected in a single module `main.settings`, have the role described below
+The files relating to settings, collected in a single module `main.settings`, have the role described below.

 ### setting.py